What is Corporate Culture and Why Make It a Priority at Your Company?

 However, delving deeper into the question of what corporate culture is can be quite enlightening.
 The truth is that your corporate culture can have a huge effect on how well your company does.
 It can affect everything from your bottom line and profits to how well you retain employees.

 What Is Corporate Culture?

 According to Gallup, in companies with a high development culture, employee engagement is impressive.
 In some situations, the number went from as low as 20% to as high as 70%.

-This might make you wonder what is corporate culture in a high development company.
+This might make you wonder what corporate culture is in a high-development company.
 It’s defined as a culture that originates at the board and C-suite levels.
 Managers are taught to help develop their employees based on their specific strengths.
 If a team isn’t engaged, the managers are the ones held responsible for that.